askari01/Swift4Algo/README.md

 - Last n Element of a Forward Linked List
 - Island in a Matrix (Graph)
 - Duplicate in stream of integers from 1 to n (no memory)
+- EggsDrop: N eggs, what's the highest floor from which you can drop the egg without breaking it

 WORK IN PROGRESS, more coming